Fishing

 Waste from fish plants in the Bay has caused the decline to inner harbour fisheries.
 Fish plants have operated in the Bay for decades with no harm to the fishery.
 Solid fish waste is removed from the site.
 The decline in the inner harbour fishery coincides with the timeline of the fish farm operation.

 Tides will flush away the waste, so impact on marine life is minor.
-The proposed site is considered “depositional”, that means low currents, and little flushing.
+The existing and proposed sites are “depositional”, that means low currents, and little flushing.
 See our Environment page for details on Bay currents.

 Fishing versus Aquaculture